Last week, Yvette told us what she really loves about Romania. This week we'll discover the story of Duncan Ridgley.

 11. Some people say Romania is ”different”.
 Why is that?

-But it is, it has a different culture, it comes from the ultimate Empire, which is very different from Western European culture.
-Not because you had communism, but because these regions were completely ignored from the last 15 years, the old ways of life still exist here, wherein the rest of Europe is completely changed.
+But it is.
+It has a different culture.
+It comes from the ultimate Empire, which is very different from Western European culture.
+Not because you had communism, but because these regions were completely ignored for the last 15 years.
+The old ways of life still exist here, while the rest of Europe has completely changed.

 12. Romania would be a better place if ...